GoldingAustin/mk-gql/README.md

 # 🚀 Installation 🚀

-Installation: `yarn add mobx mobx-keystone @kibeo/mk-gql graphql-request`
+Installation: `yarn add mobx mobx-keystone mk-gql graphql-request graphql`

 If you want to use graphql tags, also install: `yarn add graphql graphql-tag`